lunij/xcresulttool/README.md

     # Default: false
     show-test-summaries:

+    # Show details for all test classes
+    #
+    # Default: false
+    show-test-details:

     # Whether to upload the xcresult bundles. possible values: always, failure, never.
 Specifying failure will only upload the bundle if all the tests do not pass.
     #
     # Default: 'always'